-Imports of fruit and vegetables (whether fresh, dried, tinned, processed or frozen) from outside the European Union (EU) must meet the same standards of hygiene and go through the same safety procedures as food produced in the EU.
+Imports of fruit and vegetables (whether fresh, dried, tinned, processed or frozen) from third countries must meet the same standards of hygiene and go through the same safety procedures as food produced in GB.
 You do not normally need a health certificate to import fruit and vegetables.

 If importing fruit and vegetables, also see Importing plant products and vegetarian products for guidance on importing these types of products.